Jonathan-Soh/CurriculumVitae/README.md

 Darts: I play darts primarily because it is inclusive to people of all genders.

-Foosball (table soccer): While occasional, I play foosball because Singapore are regional champions in this game and it is always fun to entertain others with tricks that I learned.
+Foosball (table soccer): While occasional, I play foosball because Singapore is the regional champion in this game and it is always fun to entertain others with tricks that I learned.

 **Recreation**